HendrikZA/general-playmaker/oculus go and gear vr/Readme.txt

 1. Playmaker (of course!)
 2. Download and import the Oculus Unity Utilities package available here: https://developer.oculus.com/downloads/package/oculus-utilities-for-unity-5/ into your Unity project.
-3. Add the OVRManager.cs script into any empty GameObject in your scene (you need OVRManager in your scene to use these actions)
+3. Add the OVRManager.cs script into any empty GameObject in your scene (you need OVRManager in your scene to use these actions).
+4. Download my actions and add them to your project's assets folder, or a sub-folder in your assets folder.
-4. You're all set.
+5. You're all set.
 Just add the actions to an FSM and use as you want.

 Contact:
 -------